 Chris Czarnecki joined the Washington Water Trust in 2019 with a desire to protect Washington’s freshwater resources and the fish that he loves to pursue with a fly rod during his free time.
 He graduated in 2007 with a B.A. in English Literature from Wake Forest University in his hometown of Winston-Salem, NC.
 Since then he has worked for conservation non-profits in Alaska, Nepal, Washington DC and Seattle including eight years of experience with organizations focused on biodiversity conservation and sustainable community development in the mountains of central and south Asia.
-Most recently, he worked for the Snow Leopard Trust where he served as Government Grants Manager and Project Manager on a Global Environment Facility and United Nations funded project focused on transboundary snow leopard conservation.
+Most recently, he worked for the Snow Leopard Trust where he served as Government Grants Manager and Project Manager on a Global Environment Facility and United Nations funded project focused on transboundary snow leopard conservation in central Asia.
 In addition to fly-fishing in his free time, he enjoys trail running, skiing, paddle-boarding and various hobbies he passionately dives into with middling results.